-- ii.
-Tap the button at the right of the screen that corresponds to the reagent's group (Fixatives, Dehydrants, etc.). - iii.
+- iii.
+Tap the button at the right of the screen that corresponds to the reagent's group (Fixatives, Dehydrants, etc.). - iv.
 Select the reagent in the list that appears at the left of the screen.
-(You may need to scroll down to find it.) - iv.
+(You may need to scroll down to find it.) - v.
 Tap Delete.